hitanshijain/Twitter_App/README.md

 ## APIs

 ### Search Tweets:
-- In the get_tweets Python file added, after replacing the bearer token and putting a desired search query, we get the text of various tweets aligned to that query.
+- In the search_tweets Python file added, after replacing the bearer token and putting a desired search query, we get the text of various tweets aligned to that query.
 - For more than 100 Tweets, we will have to use the paginator and specify the limit i.e. the total number of Tweets required.
 - Try and except method is used to give error if the Twitter is not responding.